Outpatient Parenteral Antibiotic Therapy (OPAT) Conference & Workshops

 Outpatient parenteral antimicrobial therapy (OPAT) allows for medically stable patients to be discharged (or avoid admission completely) who require a course of intravenous antimicrobial agents.
 OPAT is a vital scheme that can prevent hospital admissions, reduce a patient’s length of stay in hospital through early discharge, plus reduce the risk of hospital acquired infections.

-If you are thinking about setting up, or currently run an OPAT service, the BSAC will be hosting a National OPAT Conference online and in-person at the Royal College of Physicians, Liverpool, on 14 November 2025.
+If you are thinking about setting up, or currently run an OPAT service, the BSAC hosted a National OPAT Conference online and in-person at the Royal College of Physicians, Liverpool, on 14 November 2025.

 For all queries, please contact Esme Carruthers.